The Best Weekend Getaways for Couples

-The Holy City is a beloved destination of many travelers due to its historic landmarks, cobblestoned streets, booming food scene and southern charm for days.
-A guided horse-drawn carriage ride is a wonderful way to see Charleston’s top sites and experience the town as it was hundreds of years ago.
+The Holy City is a beloved destination of many travelers due to its historic landmarks, cobblestoned streets, booming food scene, and southern charm for days.

 Foodie couples will be in heaven: the culinary capital of the South boasts a myriad of standout spots and immersive experiences.
-Don’t miss oyster happy hour at Upper King Street’s seafood stunner, The Ordinary, spicy fried chicken at Leon’s Oyster Shop and Texas-style brisket at Lewis Barbecue (to name a few).
+Don’t miss oysters at Upper King Street’s seafood stunner, The Ordinary, spicy fried chicken at Leon’s Oyster Shop, and Texas-style brisket at Lewis Barbecue (to name a few).
 For a post-dinner classic cocktail, belly up to The Bar at Husk.
 Fancy some bubbly?
-Check out the Champagne bar at Tradd’s.
+Check out the Champagne bar Camellias at Hotel Bennett.

-Those looking for hands-on fun can take a pimento cheese making class or a private farmers’ market tour and cooking session with famed Gullah chef Benjamin Dennis — both offered by French Quarter Inn, a boutique gem in the heart of the historic district.
+Opt for a stay at the French Quarter Inn, a boutique gem in the heart of the historic district.
 At the end of a jam-packed (and no doubt delicious) day, the hotel’s top-notch turndown service with pillow menu — featuring seven different comfy options — will ensure the sweetest dreams.

 The largest of the three Cayman Islands is the ultimate sanctuary for couples looking for a Caribbean beach oasis — at any pace.
 With warm, dry weather and fewer crowds than during the height of winter, early spring is an ideal time to visit Grand Cayman and its world-renowned Seven Mile Beach.

 A range of water sports invites epic adventures surrounded by the island’s sparkling turquoise waters.
-You can swim with wild stingrays, kayak through lush, tropical mangroves or charter a catamaran to must-see Rum Point on the north coast.
+You can kayak through lush, tropical mangroves or charter a catamaran to must-see Rum Point on the north coast.
 Want to completely shut it down?
 Sun-drenched afternoons spent lounging on pink-sand beaches or entwined in a hammock will do the trick.

 Grand Cayman’s spectacular sunsets are a quintessential backdrop for passionate evenings.
-Catch magical views of the fiery spectacle during complimentary wine happy hour at Kimpton Seafire (one of our 2018 Best Resort Hotels in the Caribbean), followed by an exceptional dinner experience at Avecita: a custom chefs’ counter tasting of seasonal, wood-fired fare that’s unique to the Caribbean.
+Catch magical views of the fiery spectacle at Kimpton Seafire, followed by an exceptional dinner experience at Avecita with a custom chefs’ counter tasting of seasonal, wood-fired fare that’s unique to the Caribbean.
 Pro tip: snag two of the only tens seats in advance — there’s only one seating per night.

 Paso Robles, California

-With its natural beauty and laid-back vibe, Paso Robles a perfect stop for a relaxing long weekend.
-Wine is the main attraction here: sip your way through Cabernet Sauvignon, Zinfandel, Merlot and more at over 200 wineries.
-Many tastings take place on sun-drenched outdoor spaces with breathtaking vistas, creating a next level experience.
-Visitors tend to fall in love with Paso’s chill ambiance and lodging is typically more affordable than in northern Cali wine regions.
+With its natural beauty and laid-back vibe, Paso Robles is a perfect stop for a relaxing long weekend.
+Wine is the main attraction here: sip your way through Cabernet Sauvignon, Zinfandel, Merlot, and more at over 200 wineries.
+Many tastings take place on sun-drenched outdoor spaces with breathtaking vistas, creating a next-level experience.
+Visitors tend to fall in love with Paso’s chill ambiance, and lodging is typically more affordable than in northern Cali wine regions.

-If you get wined out (is that even a thing?), you can switch it up: sample local olive oils, tour a craft brewery, take a dip in a hot spring or craft artisan pizza during a cooking class at Refugio Kitchen.
+If you get wined out (is that even a thing?), you can switch it up: sample local olive oils, tour a craft brewery, or take a dip in a hot spring.
 Downtown, you’ll find interesting boutiques and great eateries.
 Stop by the general store for honey, olive oil, soaps and handmade goods from area producers to bring home.